mistersouza/ayrton-senna/README.md

 [Credits](https://github.com/mistersouza/ayrton-senna/README.md#credits)

+<details><summary>▶<summary>

 ## Planning & Development

 ### Business Strategy

-_These strategic pathways collectively validate the website's business relevance, as it not only pays homage to Ayrton Senna but also opens doors to a range of opportunities for growth and impact.
+● These strategic pathways collectively validate the website's business relevance, as it not only pays homage to Ayrton Senna but also opens doors to a range of opportunities for growth and impact.

 + __Continued Brand Promotion and Sponsorship:__ Leverage Senna's iconic image for brand recognition and partnerships.